 Encouraging PM practices so NPFs can better understand and explore how project management can assist

-Mentoring NPFs leaders who can further develop and apply PM skills to their work
+Mentoring NPF leaders who can further develop and apply PM skills to their work

-Health-check existing projects and review current practices to assess their organisation’s PM maturity
+Health-check existing projects and review current practices to assess NFP organisations’ PM maturity

 Having been a part of CCP initiatives over the last year, I have found it to be a personally rewarding experience.
 Unlike working in some corporate environments, there is a real appetite for the benefits that project management can provide and we have seen groups enthusiastically embrace PM practices to improve their services.